Join us!

 The work

-Hours: All positions are full-time, therefore c.40 hours per week.
-Working hours are varied and may involve early starts (eg 7 or 8am), late finishes (eg 10 or 11pm) and split shifts.
+Hours: This is a full-time position, therefore c.40 hours per week.
+Working hours are varied and will involve early starts (eg 7/8am), late finishes (eg 10/11pm) and some split shifts.
 We create a weekly plan so everyone can see ahead of time when they will be working.
-We do our best to make sure work is shared such that nobody needs to work an early shift following a late one.
-Given their extra responsibilities and salary, the (Assistant) Manager may need to work some extra hours.
+We do our best to make sure work is shared such that nobody needs to work an early shift following a very late one, but this does occasionally need to happen.

-Time off: All positions have one full day and two half days off each week.
-Employees also qualify for paid leave: one week per 3 months worked, the timing of which must be agreed in advance.
+Time off: One full day and two half days off each week.
+Employees also qualify for paid leave: one week per 3 months worked, the timing of which must be agreed well in advance.

 Jobs: Below is an outline of the work.
 Please note that some activities will vary from week to week and month to month since they may depend on the season, the weather and the number of guests arriving, staying, dining and departing.
 These jobs are shared among the team.
 So in some cases you may be doing them together with one or two others, or dividing them up, or doing them on alternate days or weeks.
 We provide plenty of training and support in your first weeks to get you up to speed.
 Finally please note that everyone living at Bolara 60 is expected to chip into the work of looking after ourselves, as house-mates would in a shared house, in addition to carrying out their guesthouse duties.